baasbox/docs/source/index.md

 **Group**: [baasbox.data.write](#list-groups)

 Deletes the document with the ID specified in the collection provided as parameter.
-Only the owner of the document (plus  admin and backoffice users) can delete it, besides users who have been granted the permission to delete.
+Only the owner of the document (and  admin and backoffice users) can delete it, besides users who have been granted the permission to delete.

 Parameter | Description
 --------- | -----------